mukoedo1993/CS_courses_mukoedo_Online/udemy_HTML_course/Chap8/intro/README.txt

 Conclusion:
-Style sheet is a simple text file that anyone can create and then we simply link to
+Style sheet is a simple text file that anyone can create and then we simply link to it...